OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The first Thanksgiving Day football game was played in Philadelphia in 1869.
-According to the Evening Telegraph newspaper, “a foot-ball match between twenty-two players of the Young America Cricket Club and the Germantown Cricket Club will take place on Thanksgiving Day at 12 1/2 o’clock, on the grounds of the Germantown Club.”
+According to that year’s November 17 edition of the Evening Telegraph newspaper, “a foot-ball match between twenty-two players of the Young America Cricket Club and the Germantown Cricket Club will take place on Thanksgiving Day at 12 1/2 o’clock, on the grounds of the Germantown Club.”

-This game was played two weeks after Rutgers University defeated Princeton University on Nov.
-6 in New Brunswick, N.J., in what is considered to be the first-ever football game.
+This game was played two weeks after Rutgers University defeated Princeton University on November 6 in New Brunswick, New Jersey, in what is considered to be the first-ever football game.
 The Young America-Germantown game also occurred six years after President Abraham Lincoln declared the first fixed national Thanksgiving holiday in 1863.

-Princeton University and Yale University played on Thanksgiving from 1876-81.
+At the collegiate level, Princeton University and Yale University played on Thanksgiving from 1876 to 1881.

-The first Thanksgiving professional football games were played November 25, 1920.
+The first professional football games on Thanksgiving were played November 25, 1920.
 No games were played on the holiday from 1941-44 because of World War II.

-The Detroit Lions and Dallas Cowboys have been Thanksgiving staples.
-The Lions began playing on the day as a result of owner G.A.
-Richards trying to get more fans in the stands.
-Detroit played the Chicago Bears on Thanksgiving Day 1934 and the Lions have played on the day every year since.
+In the NFL, the Detroit Lions and Dallas Cowboys have been Thanksgiving staples.
+The Lions began playing on the day because owner GA Richards wanted to get more fans in the stands.
+Detroit played the Chicago Bears on Thanksgiving Day 1934, and the Lions have played on the holiday nearly every year since.
 The Cowboys jumped on the Turkey Day bandwagon in 1966 (defeating the Cleveland Browns) in an effort to build their brand and fan base as well.

-The NFL has since expanded what used to be “Detroit vs.” and “Dallas vs.” to a three-game slate nowadays.
-Kickoffs are 12:30 p.m.
-EST, 4:30 p.m.
-EST and 8:30 p.m.
-EST because like all the food, no one can ever get enough on Thanksgiving.
+The NFL has since expanded what used to be “Detroit vs.” and “Dallas vs.” to a three-game slate.
+The game times each Thanksgiving are 12.30pm EST, 4.30pm EST and 8.20pm EST – because as with the food, no one can ever get enough football on Thanksgiving.